cbphoto720/IOD_activeRFID/README.md

 ###### End Goal
 - arrive at site
 - use manual directional antenna detect initial signal direction
-  - RSII information compiled in GUI to indicate likely RFID position
+  - RSSI information compiled in GUI to indicate likely RFID position
 - walk toward predictions while monitoring RSSI
-- use a physical attenuator during approach to hone in on the closest position of the tag
+- use a signal attenuator during approach to hone in on the position of the tag
+- manually log cobble location
-- logged cobble will then be ignored on RSSI bar graph and will be added to a log
+- Flagged cobble will then be ignored on RSSI bar graph and its coordinates will be added to a log
 - move on to next cobble

 # Version Control